 But if an employer does not agree on a solution or even a settlement for the wage theft issue, then the employee should inform the federal agency EEOC regarding the issue by filing a claim.
 An employee would have a phone interview with an EEOC representative to have the right to file a claim with the EEOC.
 Contacting the WHD (Wage and Hour Division) with the U.S. Department of Labor is also an option.

+If the employer didn’t pay you, you can hire an employment lawyer in Los Angeles or DIY file a complaint and report your unpaid wages to the U.S. Department of Labor’s Wage.
+If you’re in California, you can also file a complaint with the Labor Commissioner.
 When an employee sues employer for not paying correctly, then the judicial system allows employees/plaintiffs the right to seek monetary damages that can include interest pay, back pay, punitive and compensatory damages.

 Interest/Liquidated Damages: Under state laws, an employee can sue their employer for not paying wages correctly, this goes as well for unpaid wages and the interests charged.
 Depending on the case, employees could also see liquidated damages instead of interest pay.